rjkviegas/course/makersbnb/README.md

 If you haven't already, start attending [process workshops](https://github.com/makersacademy/skills-workshops/tree/master/process_review) to focus on your developer process.
 Anyone from any cohort ever can attend.

+Attending process workshop will help you improve your processes, which in turn makes you a better developer and more prepared for reviews and interviews.

 By the end of the week all developers can build tested, easy-to-change software in a team using these processes:

 * Break down projects into tasks and allocate them to pairs